FabioFabRob7/Browser_WEB_for_CMD/README.md

 - In CMD or PowerShell type `python <dir of Browser_WEB_for_CMD.py` or `<dir python> <dir of Browser_WEB_for_CMD.py`
 - Enter the web page you want to view
 ##### If you want to load another page within the displayed site:
-- Press a number from 0 onwards to select a link from the list of links; 0 is the first link
+- Press a number from 1 onwards to select a link from the list of links
 ##### Otherwise
 - Type exit to exit the program
 #### LINUX